 Balanced has more cash and fixed interest investments.
 It is designed for members seeking medium to long-term growth, with some short-term fluctuations in returns.

-Super funds typically charge a range of fees including investment fees and weekly admin fees, making it very difficult to work out what different funds actually charge.
+Super funds typically charge a range of fees including investment fees, indirect fees and weekly admin fees, making it very difficult to work out what different funds actually charge.

 Recent research for the Australian Institute of Superannuation Trustees found that for a $50,000 balance, the average fees across growth super funds is 1.47%.